dndfrink/SERIF/README.md

 ## Example Usage

-This is an example of how the system would be started with the provided example configuration/implementation files.
+This is an example of how the system would be started on a single node using one executor and one request generation node.

 First, create a virtual environment and install all required packages.
 Required python packages for the framework can be installed via the requirements.txt file, however, user-specific data/model implementations may require extra package installations.